edgar-treischl/MetaMaster/README.md

 # MetaMaster

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of the MetaMaster package is to create meta data for LimeSurvey which are reproducible, tested, and, in consequence, error-free.
-The package provides functions to retrieve data via the Lime Survey API (`LS_*`); functions to work with a PostgreSQL (`DB_*`) database; and functions to build the *Master Meta Data*.
-Furthermore, the package implements functions to perform consistency checks and further helpers, for example, to upload survey templates via the API.
+The MetaMaster package creates the *master meta data*.
+The latter are meta data for Lime Survey which are reproducible, tested, and - in consequence - error-free.
+To this end, the package provides functions to exchange data via the Lime Survey API (`LS_*`) and functions to work with a PostgreSQL (`DB_*`) database.
+Furthermore, the package implements functions to perform consistency checks and further helpers to automate the process to build meta data for Lime Survey.

 ## Installation